marko-axa/css-classes-generator/scss/README.md

 Proper utility classes just as in programing do one thing and do it well. `.visually-hidden` for example.

-## Media Queries
+## Media Queries & Responsive classes

-> Following media queries are used to generate 'responsive' utility classes,
+> Following media queries are used to generate 'responsive' utility classes.
-> when you see 'responsive' in table of property, you can use it as per example
+> When you see 'responsive' in table of property, you can use it as per example
+> NOTE: typically you would use colon `:` for responsive classes, but in our case
+> combination rollup + postcss didn't allow us to do so, hence chose `_`;

 - sm: (min-width: 48em)
 - md: (min-width: 62em)